 Image: Naturalization Ceremony Grand Canyon (cc)

 This article was posted on Tuesday, November 3rd, 2015 at 8:31 pm and is filed under Countries & Cultures, England, English, Folk Lore, France, French, Languages, Oaths, Sayings, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply